JediFonseca/mass_renamer/README.md

 - ✍️ Fields for original names and new names (with line numbering);
 - 🔁 Button to undo the most recent renaming;
 - 🧼 Automatic removal of invalid characters for filenames;
-- 🌙 Toggle between light and dark mode (the option is saved for future sessions);
+- 🌙 Toggle between 10 different themes, including popular ones like Adwaita and Breeze (Both on their light and dark variants).
+The theme is saved for future sessions.;
 - 🌐 Support for two languages: Portuguese and English (the option is saved for future sessions);
-- 🔤 Quick addition of popular extensions to filenames (.jpg, .pdf, .mp3, etc.);
+- 🔤 Quick addition of ANY extensions to filenames;
 - 🧠 Responsive and intuitive interface with `Qt6`.

 ---